Paediatric acupuncture FAQS for parents

 - Menstrual conditions in teenage girls

 Yes, acupuncture is about a lot more than just needles.
 There are many other methods of delivering acupuncture treatment.
 These include Chinese medical massage techniques (paediatric tui na), non-needle Japanese paediatric techniques (shonishin), moxibustion, cupping and many more.
-A paediatric acupuncturist will understand that your child needs to find their treatment comfortable.
-Most children actually enjoy their treatment.

 Your child’s practitioner will deliver the treatment they need in a way which is acceptable to your child.
 When treating children up to the age of approximately 7 or 8, there is no need for them to lie still.
 Even in an older child who, for whatever reason, struggles to lie still, the practitioner will be able to work around this.
 Babies and young children are often treated on their parent’s lap.